iobond/aib/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Development & Technical Discussion board](https://bitcointalk.org/index.php?board=6.0).
+* Discuss on the [AIBTalk](https://bitcointalk.org/) forums, in the [Development & Technical Discussion board](https://bitcointalk.org/index.php?board=6.0).
-* Discuss project-specific development on #bitcoin-core-dev on Freenode.
+* Discuss project-specific development on #aib-core-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=bitcoin-core-dev).
-* Discuss general Bitcoin development on #bitcoin-dev on Freenode.
+* Discuss general AIB development on #aib-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=bitcoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)